 The Geothermal Laboratory is the focus of an extensive, worldwide program of research in the thermal field of the Earth.
-Special topics of concentration include characterization and location of geothermal energy resources in sedimentary basins related to oil and gas wells, resource evaluation of enhanced geothermal systems and research on methane hydrates.
-Mapping of the temperatures and heat flow of the crust has been completed for North America and is part of the website www.google.org/egs.
-Specialized equipment for the measurement of thermal conductivity of rocks and for the measurement of accurate, precise temperature logs in deep wells is available for research purposes.
+Special topics of concentration include characterization and location of geothermal energy resources in sedimentary basins related to oil and gas wells, resource evaluation of enhanced geothermal systems, climate change determination in well profiles, and research on methane hydrates.
+Mapping of the crustal heat flow of North America was completed in 2004 and updated in 2011.
+As part of the Google.org heat flow project, the U.S. temperatures-at-depth were mapped in detail to 10 kilometers.
+Specialized equipment for the measurement of the thermal conductivity of rocks and for the measurement of accurate, precise temperature logs in deep wells is available for research purposes.
 Services are provided to other institutions and research centers on a contractual basis.